KHR-gitit/invo-app/README.md

 first meeting :

 we talked about what we have done so far what can we improve on came up with some new design idea's for for the app.

+Updates:
+Update the Add Invoice form and add new fields to create new invoices